From a stable job to a tent: A waiter's homeless struggle | Business

 "In the morning I'm working on being positive and building up my body and, at night, I want to destroy myself because there wasn't any hope," he said.
 His closest friend, Amanda, visited a few times.
 Sometimes, her family let him shower at their home and have a meal.
 Once, she arrived with a small bag of change she said was her last, he said.

 He bought a van with air conditioning, a roof, doors, an alarm.
 The DMV isn't taking new appointments, and he can't drive it until it's registered.
-But he can sleep there, and soon, he hopes, get food-delivery work..
+But he can sleep there, and soon, he hopes, get food-delivery work.
+Florida's unemployment system has now processed 99% of claims, paying nearly $15 billion to 1.9 million people.

 - READ MORE ON: